Dairy products are delicious, and they are healthy foods with many nutritional benefits too.

 Skyr is a cultured dairy product from Iceland, and it provides several health benefits.

 For instance, it is high in protein, and it contains a wealth of probiotic bacteria.

-Although skyr meets the definition of a cheese, it resembles a yogurt regarding appearance.
+Although skyr meets the definition of cheese, it resembles a yogurt in appearance.

 Similar to quark and cottage cheese, skyr uses low-fat milk, and this makes it a relatively protein-dense food.

 Making skyr involves mixing skim milk with bacterial starters and rennet, and then allowing the milk to thicken via coagulation.

 Skyr is now available throughout the world, and it provides the following nutrition per 100 grams (20);

 14. Sour Cream